 Sedartis thinks we are far from doomed as a species.
 That, he makes me understand, is the good news.
 The bad news, as far as he is concerned, is that we are hopelessly inefficient.
 We evolve, but reluctantly so, and so slowly.
-He makes me feel this is my responsibility, and in a way it is: we have some ten, twenty, thirty thousand years of civilisation behind us, and we still allow ourselves to be stuck in our ‘from zero’ troubles.

-The wars, the bloodshed, the struggle for survival, the hunger, the despair, the fighting each other over trivial issues and slices of land, the ideological battles, the religious zeal, the blind and wilful stupidity.
+He makes me feel this is my personal responsibility, and in a way it is: we have some ten, twenty, thirty thousand years of civilisation behind us, and we still allow ourselves to be stuck in our ‘from zero’ troubles: the wars, the bloodshed, the struggle for survival, the hunger, the despair, the fighting each other over trivial issues and slices of land, the ideological battles, the religious zeal, the blind and wilful stupidity.

 The blind and wilful stupidity.
 That, above all, is a crime.
 Sedartis doesn’t mince words when he thinks his essential thoughts:

 I realise this is true.
 And sad.
 Who even uses the word ‘wisdom’ and doesn’t inwardly smirk?
 Have we lost, entirely, the way of the wise?…

 ‘Your problem is you keep having to start from scratch.’
 I appreciate the nuance.
 ‘Every single individual specimen of your species is born with an empty brain.
-It’s a beautiful thing, this potential, this clean slate, this innocence innate; and you think of it as inherently human, because it is.’
+It’s a beautiful thing, this potential, this clean slate, this Innocence Innate; and you think of it as inherently human, because it is.’

 I believe it is.
-This innocence innate: it is inherently human.
+This Innocence Innate: it is inherently human.
 Could we love our children, if it weren’t so?

 ‘It’s also incredibly inefficient.’
 This, I fear, may be more bad news.
 Sedartis thinks not, he thinks it a challenge, he wants to convince me that this is not a good thing nor is it a bad thing either, it is just a thing, and one we need to embrace:

-‘Shudder you may, and recoil for a moment, but then you have to get over yourself and grasp this nettle like all the others you’ve grasped and take your people with you.
-Allow not half of you to be left behind and become the servants—the, dare I say it, slaves—of those who push forward.
-Allow not your species to be torn apart into two, three tiers with some going all the way and some being stranded and some unable, unwilling or unallowed to proceed simply because they do not understand.
+‘Shudder you may, and recoil for a moment, but then you have to get over yourself and grasp this nettle like all the others you’ve grasped, and take your people with you.
+Allow not half of you to be left behind and become the servants—the, dare I say, slaves—of those who push forward.
+Allow not your species to be torn apart into two, three tiers with some going all the way, and some being left stranded, and some unable, unwilling or unallowed to proceed, simply because they do not understand.
 If they understand and choose different, that is another matter.
 But help them at least understand.
-You’re on the brink of a development in your species that will define the next few hundred, maybe few thousand years.
-Do this well: you have a lot riding on it…’
+You’re on the brink of a development that will set the tone for the next few hundred, maybe few thousand years of your species.
+Do this well: you have everything riding on it.’

-Do this well.
+Do this well…